 - The Tor network may have been compromised.
 In a 2016 court case, it was revealed that Carnegie Mellon University (CMU) had been hired in 2014 by the US Department of Defense to break Tor.

 - Microsoft’s DRM and simply viewing PDF documents while using Tor can cause your identity to leak out.

 - Due to the relatively small size and number of users of the Tor network, an entity with sufficient resources (like the US government) might be able to use end-to-end timing attacks to identify individual users.

-- There have also been reports of malicious Tor nodes, servers that are being used to spy on Tor users, rather than protect their identity.
-According to a recent ZDNet article, in 2020 researchers identified more than 100 Tor nodes that appeared to be spying on network activity.
+- There have also been reports of malicious Tor nodes and servers that are being used to spy on Tor users, rather than protect their identity.
+According to a 2020 ZDNet article, researchers identified more than 100 Tor nodes that appeared to be spying on network activity.

 - Aside from all the spooky stuff, Tor is extremely slow, making it impractical for most uses.

-If you are still interested in using Tor, using it with a VPN can reduce some of the risk.
+If you are still interested in using Tor, using it with a VPN can reduce some of the risks.
 There are two good ways to do so:

 - The Tor-over-VPN approach.
 To do this, you simply start your VPN and connect it to a VPN server.
 Then you open the Tor browser and use Tor normally.
 This works because the Tor network never sees your IP address.
 Anyone spying on the network will see the VPN server's IP address rather than yours.
 You can do this with any of the VPNs I recommend in this report.